globalavocado/testcrowd/README.md

 *users who are logged in are able to:*

-* create, edit and delete their own projects and reviews, but not those of other users
+* create, edit and delete their own projects, but not those of other users
+* create and delete their own reviews, but not those of other users
 * add a review text and a numerical rating to a project, but not more than once

 ### future development: